 It is also known as laser scar revision, where laser beams are used to remove the topmost layer of the scar.
 It also targets the blood vessels in the specific area to reduce inflammation and improve the appearance of the scar.

 This minimally invasive procedure involves pricking the scars with tiny needles or a dermaroller to create micro wounds.
-This boosts collagen production in the area and improves scar appearance.
-A study found that microneedling could improve scar appearance by 31 to 62% (1).
+Dermarolling boosts collagen production in the area and improves scar appearance.
+A study found that microneedlingi XA minimally invasive cosmetic procedure that involves pricking the skin with needles to stimulate collagen production could improve scar appearance by 31 to 62% (1).

 3. Dermal Fillers